 What is pseudoscience?

-Much written on the web is misinformation or disinformation (fake news) or simply misleading information in the sense that crucial facts have been deliberately or unknowingly overlooked.
+Much of what is written on the web is misinformation, disinformation (fake news), or simply misleading information because crucial facts have been deliberately or unknowingly overlooked.

-There is also pseudoscientific information that masquerades as being scientific when it is not.
-In other words, a form of disinformation.
-The list of topics characterized as pseudoscience is long.
+There is also pseudoscientific information that masquerades as scientific when it is not—in other words, a form of disinformation—the list of topics characterized as pseudoscience is extensive.

 This variety of disinformation is usually easy to spot.
-The article How to Spot Pseudoscience by Brian Dunning provides a helpful 15-point checklist.
+Brian Dunning’s article How to Spot Pseudoscience provides a helpful 15-point checklist.

 The case for not using the term pseudoscience

-The article Stop Using the Word Pseudoscience by Katie Burke makes the case that the distinction between science and pseudoscience is unclear and that pseudoscience lacks a coherent meaning and leads to unnecessary polarization, mistrust, disrespectfulness, and confusion around science issues.
+Katie Burke’s article Stop Using the Word Pseudoscience argues that the distinction between science and pseudoscience is unclear.
+She claims that pseudoscience lacks a coherent meaning, leading to unnecessary polarization, mistrust, disrespect, and confusion about scientific issues.

-She explains that dismissing an idea or a belief as pseudoscience implies that people are ignorant or fakers for having such views and thus creates an adversarial environment.
+She explains that dismissing an idea or belief as pseudoscience implies that people are ignorant or deceptive, creating an adversarial environment and suggests using more explicit and descriptive terms when addressing so-called pseudoscience.

 Resources